BaylorRice/EnvironmentLogger/README.md

 ## Circuit Diagram
 ![Image of the circuit diagram of the environment logger.
 The DHT22 is plugged into GPIO4, and the button is pulled-down and plugged into GPIO26](https://github.com/user-attachments/assets/4c5fbeab-9ffd-4231-b6e5-af0a74767131)

+This assumes that the Raspberry Pi is setup already.
+New Pi setup comming soon(tm)

 ## To Start
 1. Plug in the Raspberry Pi's USBc cable
 2. That's it.
 It's logging the temperature and humidity every few seconds.